dhandeo/IndiaElections/readme.markdown

 This is an effort to explore parliamentary elections in India over the years, using interactive map based visualizations.
 Any ideas, contributions welcome.

+To run, serve the files with ./web as the webroot.

+I am running as

+'''shell

+$python -m SimpleHTTPServer

+'''

 Attribution
 ===========